cncf/project-template/GOVERNANCE-subprojects.md

 be delegated to a person or group selected by the committee:

 * Reviewing and deciding on new projects to add to [TODO:PROJECTNAME]
+* Communicating with the CNCF on behalf of the project
 * Arbitrating inter-project disagreements
 * Selecting the Code of Conduct Committee and ratifying CoC judgements
 * Removing projects which have become inactive